 You tried to perform [Cleaning mode] when the battery level is insufficient.
-Charge the battery pack or use the AC Adaptor/ charger (not supplied).
+Charge the battery pack or use the AC Adaptor/ charger (sold separately).

-No Memory Stick
+No Memory Stick No CF card

-The type of the memory card inserted into the camera is different from the memory card type selected with [Memory card] in the Setup menu.
+The type of the memory card inserted into the camera is different from the memory card type selected with [Memory card] in the A Setup menu.
 Set it to appropriate position.

 Unable to use Memory Stick.
 Format?
 Unable to use CF card.
 Format?